Blackpink Lisa’s Chinese social media page suspended after Paris burlesque routine | KRDO

 K-Pop supergroup Blackpink rose to international fame after debuting in 2016.
 The group headlined Coachella this year and has collaborated with US singers such as Lady Gaga and Selena Gomez.

-Lisa – the only girl in the group without Korean heritage – has gained a large following in China in particular, having appeared as a coach in a reality dance show.
+Lisa – the only girl in the group without Korean heritage – has gained a large following in China, having appeared as a coach in a Chinese reality dance show.

 In China there was a fierce debate on Weibo between users who questioned Lisa’s decision to associate herself with Crazy Horse and those who supported her show.